BUGS-NYU/maze-escapist/README.md

 # Maze Escapists

 ### Task List
-- Sound effect to play every time the character moves
-    - Pick the audio on your own discretion
-    - Load the audio in preload(), use audio.play()
-    - Everytime the user presses WASD..., play this audio
 - Timer: have a timer countdown be displayed on the top-left corner of the game
     - Use text() function to display text on the p5 canvas
     - If the timer runs out before the player reaches the end, redirect to losing screen